procrastian/cs-typescript/README.md

 ## An Overview Typescript

+Inspiration for this section has been taken from [TypeScript for JavaScript Programmers](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).

 While JS provides language primitives like string and number, it doesn’t check that you’ve consistently assigned those primitives.
-Typesctript does, though.
-So if you are a JS developer who has written a function that takes a paramater and you have become uneasy with the idea of assuming that the parameter is a number or a string or an object with a particular property (etc.), then Typescript is probably for you because avoiding such problems is the language's goal - it does so by using a static type system to make predictions about what code is expected _before_ a program runs.
+Typescript does, though.
+So if you are a JS developer who has written a function that takes a parameter and you have become uneasy with the idea of assuming that the parameter is a number or a string or an object with a particular property (etc.), then Typescript is probably for you because avoiding such problems is the language's goal - it does so by using a static type system to make predictions about what code is expected _before_ a program runs.

 ### Static Type Checking